 Consumers search online to help answer their questions and make a buying decision.
 If your website lacks a blog, content offers, product demos, client testimonials, etc. you can kiss those customers goodbye.
 Transparency and being helpful are crucial to gain a lead's trust and eventually their business.
 If your site only promotes your company and doesn't have content to educate your buyers, then they will move to an organization that is more dedicated to solving their problems.

 There you have it, ten huge factors that could be driving customers away from your business website.
 Ready to take the next step?
-Download our free eBook and we'll help you optimize your site, avoid common pitfalls and get you back on track for lead generation success.
+Try our free website grader for an in-depth look at how your website is performing.